RannellRobertson/coin_flip_markov_chain/README.md

-# coin_flip_markov_chain
-# A program demonstrating the concepts of Markov processes
 import numpy as np
 import random as rm
 import time

-# Define the statespace

 states = ["Heads","Tails"]

-# Possible sequences of events

 transition_Name = [["HH","HT"],["TT","TH"]]

-# Probabilities matrix (Transition Matrix)

 transition_Matrix = [[0.5,0.5],[0.2,0.8]]

-# Check that probabilities add to 2.
-If not raise ValueError

 if sum(transition_Matrix[0]) + sum(transition_Matrix[1]) != 2:
     print ("Error: Probabilities must add to 1.
 Please check transition matrix.") raise ValueError("Probabilities must add to 1")

-# A function which implements the Markov chain model to predict the outcome of a coin toss

 def coin_toss(coin_flips):
     # Picking a random state